-Support your affected arm by holding your bent elbow with the other hand.
+Support your affected arm by holding your bent elbow with the nonsurgical hand.
 Gently lean forward at the waist and gently rock the affected arm side to side as if you were rocking a baby.
-Keeping your arm supported by the opposite side the whole time.
+Keeping your arm supported by the nonsurgical hand the whole time.
 You can also perform small circles or rock forward and backward.